marolAI/Agentic-RAG-Chatbot/README.md

-# Agentic RAG Chatbot
+# RAGi
-Agentic RAG Chatbot is an intelligent RAG chatbot that autonomously decides when to retrieve document context and when to respond directly, with built-in truth verification and self-correction.
+🅡🅐🅖ℹ️ is an intelligent RAG chatbot that autonomously decides when to retrieve document context and when to respond directly, with built-in truth verification and self-correction.

 ## Core Features: